AU-Master-Thesis/thesis/sections/4-results/metrics.typ

 In addition to the metrics used by by Patwardhan _et al._@gbpplanner the following metrics are also looked at:

 #let explanation = [
-  At each sampled position the distance between it and the closest projection onto each line segment of the planned path is measured and accumulated using the #acr("RMSE") score.
+  At each sampled position, the distance between it and the closest projection onto each line segment of the planned path is measured and accumulated, using the #acr("RMSE") score.
 A visual depiction of this is shown in @f.perpendicular-path-deviation.
 This is measured to test the effect of the proposed tracking factor, presented in @s.m.planning.path-adherence, as some applications might require that robots follow a dictated path with little deviation.
 Written mathematically the metric is defined as shown in @equ.perpendicular-path-deviation.
 ]

 // #explanation